Queensland Labor Party (1957): History

 At the 1960 state election, the QLP won only four seats, with even Gair losing his seat.
-Gair stood for the Senate in 1961 for the QLP, but was unsuccessful.
+In 1961, he stood for the Senate for the QLP, but was unsuccessful.
 Gair's QLP merged with the Democratic Labor Party (DLP) in 1962 to become the Queensland branch of the DLP.
-However this decision split the state parliamentarians with two, Bunny Adair and Ted Walsh, opposing joining the DLP and instead becoming independent members.
-At the 1963 state election preferential voting was reintroduced.
-This enabled the DLP to not only draw votes away from the ALP, but also to direct their preferences to the Coalition.
+However, that decision split the state parliamentarians.
+Two of them, Bunny Adair and Ted Walsh, opposed joining the DLP and became independent members.

+At the 1963 state election, preferential voting was reintroduced.
+That meant the DLP not only drew votes away from the ALP, but also directed their preferences to the Coalition.
 Gair became federal DLP leader in 1964, after his election to the Senate.
 From the 1963 election, the party's support in Queensland slipped below 8%, and the party retained only one seat in Queensland's unicameral parliament.
 The party's electoral support remained at about that level until the 1972 election when its last seat was lost in a redistribution.

 The DLP lost its raison d'être after 1972 when Labor won office at the federal level.
-At the time the state Country Party explored a merger with the DLP as part of a strategy of seeking greater unity with groups opposed to the federal Labor government, but this plan was soon abandoned.
+At the time, the state Country Party explored a merger with the DLP as part of a strategy of seeking greater unity with groups opposed to the federal Labor government, but the plan was soon abandoned.
 The DLP went into further decline in 1974 when Gair was forced to resign from the party as a result of the so-called Gair Affair.
 At the 1974 state election, the DLP did not contest all seats, and recorded only 1.91% of the vote.
 The DLP did not contest the 1977 state election and ceased to exist in 1978.

-The ALP would remain in opposition in Queensland, even after the QLP and its successor the DLP had ceased to exist, returning to government in 1989 with Wayne Goss as leader.
+The ALP remained in opposition in Queensland even after the QLP and its successor, the DLP, had ceased to exist, eventually returning to government in 1989 with Wayne Goss as leader.